scheng87/colandr.github.io/index.md

 This guide is intended to get users up and running on their own synthesis project on colandr.
 It is split up by the workflow of a typical synthesis/review project consisting of searching for documents, screening them for inclusion, and coding meta-data.

-{% include alert.html type="info" title="Connect more" content="Plug-ins and links with other softwares are indicated by these blue call-out boxes." %}
+{% include alert.html type="primary" title="Connect more" content="Plug-ins and links with other softwares are indicated by these blue call-out boxes." %}

 While colandr was designed with a systematic evidence synthesis in mind, it can be used for any type of review of text-based documents and information.
 You can read more about colandr's functionality and fit-for-purpose in the About section as well as at [www.colandrcommunity.com](http://www.colandrcommunity.com).